 This may include activating pre-established Debris Management Contracts with private vendors.
-The St. Johns County Debris Management Plan is located in Appendix T.
+The St. Johns County Debris Management Plan is in Appendix H.

 III.
-RESOURCES
+Resources

 A. Inventory of Restoration Resources

 An inventory of personnel, vehicles and equipment needed for the restoration of infrastructure is maintained in the St. Johns County Public Works Department and Utilities Department and is updated at least annually.